TommasoTarchi/enc_chain/README.md

 `run.sh` scripts used to obtain them (zipped data are removed - only their graphical representations are left); each subdirectory contains a `README.md` file with a description of the parameters used
-- `Presentiation.pdf`: slide presentation of the project
+- `Enc_chain-Presentiation.pdf`: slide presentation of the project

 ## General pipeline